HThanh-how/php-web/Readme.md

         $database = "OnlineStore";
    ```

-4. Run `Xampp` and configure the database connection with `MySQL` credentials by starting the the `config.php` file
+4. Run `Xampp` and configure the database connection with `MySQL` credentials by starting the `config.php` file.

 5. Import the MySQL database schema by running the SQL script provided in the `database` folder: